 Merit Scholarships awarded for full-time enrollment are renewable for three years for a student enrolled in the D.Min. program.
 Academic progress is reviewed at year-end, and students must meet satisfactory academic progress to maintain eligibility.

 Many students will enter seminary with educational loans, so every effort is made to keep this aid component to a minimum.
-However, loans are available through the Federal Direct Unsubsidized Program, the Federal Direct Graduate PLUS Loan, some denominational agencies, and private lenders for Doctor of Ministry students.
+However, loans are available through some denominational agencies and private lenders for Doctor of Ministry students.

 To resolve discrepancies in loan balances and payments, understand financial aid requirements, find loan holders or promissory notes, defer or discharge loans, reestablish eligibility for federal aid, rehabilitate loans, or resolve issues.

 All programs at Pittsburgh Theological Seminary are approved for benefits through the U.S. Department of Veterans Affairs.
 Inquiries concerning the certification for benefits under Chapter 31 and Chapter 33 Post-9/11 GI Bill® should be directed to the PTS Registrar's Office.
 Pittsburgh Theological Seminary complies with all VA policies governing educational benefits, including Title 38 USC 3679.